John McCarthy

 This approach made McCarthy one of the major figures in symbolic AI.
 He explored how machines might represent facts, contexts, default assumptions, and commonsense rules.
 He also worked on nonmonotonic reasoning: reasoning in which new information can defeat earlier conclusions, much as human common sense often revises assumptions when context changes.

 The difficulty of this project became one of AI's recurring lessons.
 Human common sense is not just a database of facts.
 It involves context, embodiment, social knowledge, salience, uncertainty, and practical judgment.
-McCarthy's program did not solve general intelligence, but it gave the field a precise version of the problem.
+McCarthy's program did not solve general intelligence, but it gave the field a precise version of the problem and a durable question for governance: what assumptions is an AI system actually relying on, and can those assumptions be inspected, corrected, or overridden?

 Time-Sharing and Interactive Computing